top of page

 Start thinking about potential dates (yes, more than one) that you would like to schedule your wedding and write them down.
 Once you start your wedding planning process, the availability of a venue, wedding vendors or even family members may impact the date of your wedding.
 You want to make sure everyone is onboard and available to celebrate your special day!

-Consider dates in 2023 that are not peak times.
+Consider dates in 2024 that are not peak times.
 Consider weekday or Sundays and also off-peak months.
-Keep in mind, that some 2024 calendars for venues & vendors may not be open just yet.
+Keep in mind, that some 2025 or 2026 calendars for venues & vendors may not be open just yet.

 4. Start A Registry or Honeymoon Fund